 - 30 Covers, 30 Days

 This November, I was one of the designers participating in the National Novel Writing Month‘s annual “30 Days, 30 Covers” event.
 The writers must write a complete novel over the month, then the designer has three days to devise a cover for the selected book.
 My cover features an image of an artwork by Marcella […]

-Ephemeral States is the site of Kenneth FitzGerald, artist, educator, and writer.
+Ephemeral States is the site of Kenneth FitzGerald, educator, designer, artist, and writer.
 As a writer, I'm the author of Volume: Writings on Graphic Design, Music, Art, and Culture, published by Princeton Architectural Press in 2010.
 I produced The News of the Whirled, a novel in the form of 4-issue limited-edition magazine that received awards for excellence from the American Center for Design and AIGA, and is in the collection of Goldstein Museum of Design at the University of Minnesota.
 As an artist, my work is included in public and private collections primarily in New England and New York, with numerous artist books in the Franklin Furnace/Museum of Modern Art/Artists Books collection.
-I received my MFA from Massachusetts College of Art and Design and am currently a Professor of Art at Old Dominion University in Norfolk, Virginia.
+I'm a member of the founding Editorial Board of the academic journal Dialectic, and of the Steering Committee of the AIGA Design Educators Community.
+I received my MFA in Design from Massachusetts College of Art and Design.

 To listen to an interview with me on Design Matters with Debbie Millman from March 17, 2006, click here.